stopsack/batchtma/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# `batchtma` R package: Methods to address batch effects
+# batchtma R package: Methods to address batch effects

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of the `batchtma` is to provide functions for batch effect-adjusting biomarker data.
+The goal of the batchtma package is to provide functions for batch effect-adjusting biomarker data.
 It implements different methods that address batch effects while retaining differences between batches that may be due to “true” underlying differences in factors that drive